Workflow Elements: General Information

 Figure 2.
 The CR306000 (Cases) Dialog Boxes page

-Tip: In the name that appears on the page, Dialog Boxes is preceded by the screen ID and then the screen name in parentheses, so you can always see at a glance which form you are customizing.
+Tip: In the page name, Dialog Boxes is preceded by the form ID and then the form name in parentheses, so you can always see at a glance which form’s dialog box you are customizing.

 Hiding of the Fields of a Dialog Box

-You can hide any field in the selected dialog box depending on a condition.
-To do this, in the Hidden column of the Dialog Box Fields table, you select the condition for the particular field.
+You can hide any field (element) in a dialog box depending on a condition.
+To do this, in the Hidden column of the Dialog Box Fields table on the Dialog Boxes page, you select the condition for the particular field.
 If this condition is met, the field is not displayed in the dialog box.

 If all fields of a dialog box are hidden, this dialog box is not displayed.
 If particular fields are hidden but have default values specified for them, these fields are not displayed in the dialog box; however, it is still possible to use these fields in the workflow.